Karim-Othman/CodilityChallenges/README.md

 # CodilityChallenges
 This Repo should be my reference for solved Codility challenges

-##A binary gap within a positive integer N is any maximal sequence of consecutive zeros that is surrounded by ones at both ends in the binary representation of N.
+#Count greatest binary gap within a positive integer N
+Binary Gap

+#Array right shift with K times
+Array RightShift